kupferwerk/swift-style-guide/README.md

 AudioUnit.instantiate(with: description, options: [.inProcess], completionHandler: stopProgressBar)
 ```

-_Rationale:_ Designing functions to read like grammatical English sentences at the use site drastically reduces the time to understand the meaning of the code and eliminates the need for describing comments.
+_Rationale:_ Designing functions to read like grammatical English sentences at the use site drastically reduces the time needed to understand the meaning of the code and eliminates the need for describing comments.

 #### Name functions according to their side-effects

-Functions without side-effects should read as noun phrases, like:
+Functions without side-effects should read as noun phrases where the <b>noun describes the returned result</b>, like:
 ```swift
 origin.distance(to: target)
 element.successor()
 controller.managedSubviews()
 ```
-Functions with side-effects should read as imperative verb phrases, like:
+Functions with side-effects should read as imperative verb phrases where the <b>verb describes the side effect</b>, like:
 ```swift
 print(description)
 names.sort()